unvariant/ctf/googlectf-2022/hardware/weather/README.md

 Write 5 bytes to port 101: `w 101 5 16 34 78 90 20`

 I discovered the bug in their program by accident.
 I forgot to put a space between the port number and the request length and I got a `"i2c status: error - device not found\n"` error.
-I immeadiately knew that I had discovered something because the only two statuses that should be possible for the device to return (assuming correct command format) are `"i2c status: transaction completed / ready\n"` or `"-err: port invalid or not allowed\n"`.
+I immediately knew that I had discovered something because the only two statuses that should be possible for the device to return (assuming correct command format) are `"i2c status: transaction completed / ready\n"` or `"-err: port invalid or not allowed\n"`.
 Taking a second look at their port validation code I realized what the bug was.

 ```c
 const char *ALLOWED_I2C[] = {